-This recipe is originally from Nigel Slater and appeared in The Guardian along with a description that is much better than one I could have written –“The crust is thin and lightly crisp, the centre poised between chocolate cake and the texture of a peat bog.
+This recipe for Nigel Slater’s Very Good Chocolate Brownies is from The Guardian.
+Along with the recipe there’s a description that is much better than one I could have written –“The crust is thin and lightly crisp, the centre poised between chocolate cake and the texture of a peat bog.
 The flavour is intense.”
 I’ve never tasted a peat bog before, but after reading this I kind of feel like I have.

-Having made these several times, I can tell you these are definitely better than mud and moss even if you use everyday cocoa powder rather than something expensive.
+Having made Nigel Slater’s brownies several times, I can tell you they are definitely better than mud and moss even if you use everyday cocoa powder rather than something expensive.
 Use whatever chocolate you have on hand or break out the expensive stuff and blow everyone’s mind.
 They are that good.

 - 1 and 1/3 cups sugar